Euab/libtracker/README.md

 # libtracker

+> **MODERATORS:** redirect [here](https://github.com/Euab/libtracker/releases/tag/MODERATORS) for the state of the
+> project at submission.
+This project is being continually developed.

 Simple python library to track the GPS position of devices.

 Designed to be run on a small device such as a Raspberry PI.